On the intersecting family process: Proof of Theorem

 \subsection{Step $o(\sqrt{\log n})$ to step $n^{\omega(1)}$}

-We've shown that with high probability in the first $o(\sqrt{\log n})$ steps we've only made good extensions.
-Moreover we've also described the growing regime, diminishing regime, and stable regime for $\mathcal{S}_r$.
+We've shown that with high probability in the first $o(\sqrt{\log n})$ steps we have only made good extensions.
+Moreover we have also described the growing regime, diminishing regime, and stable regime for $\mathcal{S}_r$.
 We now want to show that conditioned on knowing the final, stable family $\mathcal{S}$, and the two hitting times $r_0$ and $r_1$ (each of which is a random positive integer that is sampled according to some asymptotic distribution) that we have $\cI^*\subseteq \cI_k \subseteq \cI^{**}$, with $\cI^*$ and $\cI^{**}$ depending on $r_0$ and $\cS$.

-In order to prove $\cI^* \subseteq \cI_k \subseteq \cI^{**}$ we first show that for any $r \geq r_1$, the probability that we add $E \in \binom{[n]}{k} \setminus \cI^{**}$ is at most $\frac{1}{n^{M}}$ where $M$ can be set to be any constant.
+In order to prove $\cI^* \subseteq \cI_k \subseteq \cI^{**}$ we first show that for any $r \geq r_1$, the probability that we add $E \in \binom{[n]}{k} \setminus \cI^{**}$ is at most $O\bfrac{1}{n^{M}}$ where $M$ can be set to be any constant.
 This means that $\mathcal{H}_r \subseteq \cI^{**}$ for $n^{\omega(1)}$ steps; we handle the rest of the process in the next subsection.